tfilewic/wind/README.md

 - [X] Display wind direction and magnitude along the route with a scaled arrow
 - [X] Fetch wind data from OpenWeatherMap
 - [ ] Implement AWS Lambda as a backend proxy for secure API requests.
-- [ ] Host frontend on AWS S3 & CloudFront
+- [X] Host frontend on AWS S3 & CloudFront
-- [ ] Set up HTTPS with AWS Certificate Manager and CloudFront
+- [X] Set up HTTPS with AWS Certificate Manager and CloudFront
-- [ ] Use custom domain
+- [X] Use custom domain configured via AWS Route 53

 ## Technologies Used